-The Cook Islands National Superannuation Fund (the Fund) was established by an Act of the Cook Islands Parliament passed on the 24th November 2000 (CINS Act) and supplemented by the Cook Islands National Superannuation Fund Order 2016.
-This Order requires all employers who have in their employment any person for whom there is liability to pay contributions under the CINS Act 2000 or for whom such a liability would arise if the employee were not exempted under the provisions of section 37 to pay such contributions as required.
+The Cook Islands National Superannuation Fund (the Fund) was established by an Act of the Cook Islands Parliament passed on the 24th November 2000 and supplemented by the Cook Islands National Superannuation Fund Order 2016.
+This Order requires all employers who have in their employment any person for whom there is liability to pay contributions under the Cook Islands National Superannuation Act 2000 (the Act") or for whom such a liability would arise if the employee were not exempted under the provisions of section 37 to pay such contributions as required.
+An amendment was made to the Act in 2017 to provide for additional members of the Board and to facilitate the transfer of member contributions to a suitable fund or scheme in another jurisdiction.